sara-nl/sne-es-db/slides/sne_databases_h1.md

 # Today

 ## Part III: Hands-on PostgreSQL and MongoDB
-- Create an E/R model
+- Create an ER model
 - Implement this in PostgreSQL
 - Denormalize and implement in MongoDB